 With digital sales training resources now available in virtually every format from text-based documents to streaming video files, you need a knowledge base that can handle any type of file.
 Of course, by now managing and searching text documents has become so easy we usually don’t even think about it.
 But most solutions for learning and content management, such as Cornerstone, Sharepoint, or even Salesforce, just aren’t built for making video searchable.

-The simplest way to build a searchable online library for all of your sales training content is to integrate a video content management system, or video CMS, with your preferred platform for sharing other knowledge documents.
+The simplest way to build a searchable online video library for all of your sales training content is to integrate a video content management system, or video CMS, with your preferred platform for sharing other knowledge documents.
 With an integrated video CMS, you make it possible to search and stream your video-based sales knowledge from directly inside Salesforce, Sharepoint, Cornerstore, or any other system you’re using to share information as a team or company.

 A video CMS, such as Panopto, enables your reps to search every word spoken and shown within your videos, so they can jump to the exact moment when a relevant topic comes up inside the video.
 It makes it possible to stream a video just like you would on YouTube, without tying up network bandwidth downloading the entire file first.
 And most importantly, a video CMS works with your existing user authentication solution to keep all of your sensitive training content secure.